Historic building permits database project

 Beginning in 2009, we began to prepare the data to serve as the basis for an online searchable database available to the public, launched in late 2011.
 This entailed manually comparing the originally transcribed data with the original books, ensuring the data and spelling is accurate, and subsequently filling in any missing information and/or additional data.

-- City of Vancouver: 1901 to 1904 and 1909 to 1920 (see note for 1905-1908)*
+Jan 1901 to Dec 1929 (see note for 1905-1908)*

 - Corporation of the District of South Vancouver:

-- Corporation of Point Grey: 1912 to 1924 (amalgamated with Vancouver in 1929)
+May 1912 to December 1928 (amalgamated with Vancouver in 1929)

-For 1905 and 1906 data, we have transcribed basic building permit data which was published in the January 1906 and 1907 issues of The Province newspaper — the info consisting only of the applicant’s name, project cost, basic description, and sometime the street name.
+For 1905 and 1906 data, we have transcribed basic building permit data which was published as overviews in the January 1906 and 1907 issues of The Province newspaper — the info consisting only of the applicant’s name, project cost, basic description, and sometime the street name.

 Please note that neither the Heritage Vancouver Society nor the City of Vancouver Archives assumes responsibility for the accuracy or comprehensiveness of this database.
 The Heritage Vancouver Society strongly encourages users who wish to verify individual entries to consult the records located at the Archives, many of which have been microfilmed.